sidharthm2611/customer_behavior_analysis/README.md

 The dataset used in this project contains structured data related to business performance metrics such as sales, customers, and product trends.

-* Source: Public dataset / company dataset (mention actual source)
+* Source: Public dataset / company dataset
 * Format: CSV / Excel / Database tables
 * Size: (mention number of rows & columns)